Entertainment Management Class

 The Kenyan Entertainment and Media Industry (E&M) was worth Sh216.9 billion in 2016, up 13.6 percent in 2015.
 This is according to PwC’s Entertainment and Media Outlook report 2017.
 The report forecasts growth in the industry at 8.5% totaling to sh330.5 Billion by the year 2021.

 In Kenya, the creative industry is growing speedily.
-There are immense opportunities for Young people and enthusiasts keen on making valuable contribution in the industry.
-We seek to give guidance and provide an eye opening experience for those who would wish to work, invest, expand knowledge or create a thriving career in entertainment.
+There are immense opportunities for Young people and enthusiasts keen on making a career or doing Entertainment Business.
+We seek to give guidance and provide an Eye Opening experience for those who would wish to work, invest, expand knowledge or create a thriving career in Entertainment.

 The Entertainment Management Program covers various Key aspects requisite to good performance in entertainment business.
 Here are the major areas that we train in,